 November is Alzheimer’s Awareness Month.
 President Ronald Reagan made designated November as Alzheimer’s Awareness Month in 1983.
-At that time there were less than two million people with the disease – today that number has increased to $5 more than million and is expected to grow to 16 million in 2050 (1).
+At that time there were less than two million people with the disease and it is expected to grow to 106 million by 2050.

 Alzheimer's is the most common cause of dementia and accounts for 60-80% of dementia cases.
 Contrary to what many believe, Alzheimer's is not an inevitable part of aging although the most significant risk factor is increasing age.
 Alzheimer’s is a progressive disease.
 In its early stages, memory loss is mild, but with late-stage Alzheimer's, individuals lose the ability to carry on a conversation and respond to their environment (2).
 Individuals can live with Alzheimer's anywhere from four to twenty years, depending on their age and other health conditions (3).

 Part of Alzheimer’s disease awareness is recognizing the onset of symptoms before it progresses.
 Early diagnosis nd intervention methods are improving dramatically, and treatment options and sources of support can improve quality of life.
 The symptoms may include (4):

 - Memory Loss – People may forget things they’ve learned as well as dates and events.

 - Trouble Solving Problems – You may notice a loved one taking longer to complete tasks they used to be able to do much quicker.